Sports in the Tampa Bay area: Eckerd College

 Eckerd College is a charter member of the Sunshine State Conference (NCAA Division II) fielding 13 athletic teams in coed and women's sailing, men's and women's basketball, men's and women's soccer, baseball, volleyball, men's and women's golf, men's and women's tennis, and softball.
 The sailing team competes nationally as a member of the SAISA (the South Atlantic Intercollegiate Sailing Association) and is a member of the ICSA (Intercollegiate Sailing Association).
 The college's basketball and volleyball teams play in the McArthur Center's gymnasium.
 Eckerd's mascot is the Triton, and the school's colors, teal, navy and black were adopted by the athletic programs in 2005; previously the school's colors had been black, red, and white.

 In 2006, for the first time in the 24-year history of the Eckerd College Women's Volleyball program, the Tritons qualified for the NCAA South Region tournament.
 Notable baseball alumni include Steve Balboni, Bill Evers, Joe Lefebvre and Brian Sabean.

-Notable minor league sports

-The Tampa Bay area is home to numerous minor league sports teams.